AdrianArnaiz/AdrianArnaiz/content/awards/index.md

 #### 📚 Undergraduate Research Fellowship
 {{< spoiler text="2019 - *University of Burgos*" >}}
 > 📚 *Assistant research Fellowship in the Civil Engineering department of the University of Burgos, research group ADMIRABLE.
-Research in the project 'Use of biomarkers extracted from the voicefor the detection of Parkinson', which is my final degree project (BSc Thesis), evaluated with honors.*
+Research in the project 'Use of biomarkers extracted from the voice for the detection of Parkinson', which is my final degree project (BSc Thesis), evaluated with honors.*
 {{< /spoiler >}}